 When you’re betting on tennis, you will always see tennis betting odds, and much like any other sport, it’s important to be able to understand betting odds and lines, to determine if the bet is worth your while.
 Odds will show you how likely a tennis player is to win a match, or how likely it is that your bet will cash in the grand scheme of things.

 The tennis schedule allows for games to be played almost every day, which means there are plenty of betting opportunities for tennis bettors to take advantage of.
 Especially if you plan to parlay any bets - you will want to understand the odds and how they work to start making smart betting decisions.

 As the lockdown eases, we look forward to the next major competitions on the professional tennis circuit.
-The odds for the U.S. Open and French Open are now available.
+The odds for the Australian Open are now available.
 The odds are subject to change so make sure to check back with this page.
-The odds were last updated on September 15, 2020:
+The odds were last updated on January 18, 2021:

 Understanding Tennis Betting Odds

 There are three different ways that odds can be presented and interpreted, it all depends on your preference, the sportsbook you use, and most times, the country you’re betting from.
 The first step to becoming a tennis bettor is to understand how the tennis betting odds work, and how to calculate tennis betting odds.

 Many beginners and recreational sports bettors ignore calculations and add games to their bet slips, without doing much research or analysis into the odds and betting options.
 There are a few different formats of tennis betting odds, and we will briefly outline each one - even though American is likely the main tennis odds type you’d see on sportsbooks in the United States.

 Tennis odds are mainly presented in American odds in North America - mainly the United States and Canada, much like how fractional and decimal odds are more predominant in Europe.